Title: Ring 0: Birthday

 In terms of scares and atmosphere, the scenes shot in the theatre where supernatural things were happening especially in the beginning were effective and scary however they didn’t use such setting to its fullest potential.
 Also in the climax when Sadako is going after the members of the troupe I would have probably have shot that at night for it to be truly terrifying.
 The manage to pull some good scares but too few in my opinion due to the fact like I said that it didn’t use some locations to their full potential or shot scenes at day time when in fact they would be more effective at night.

 The main character in this movie Sadako is extremely likable, like I already said and like I already said it’s because the actress who plays her Yukie Nakama.
-You feel awful as you see what she has to go through, mostly she is tormented by a past she doesn’t quite remember, in a pretty clever way, you also feel awful by how the troupe actors and staff in general treat her and consider her a freak blaming for what happens and speaking ill of her behind her back.
+You feel awful as you see what she has to go through and can definitely sympathize with her.
+Mostly she is tormented by a past she doesn’t quite remember, in a pretty clever way, and the troupe actors and staff in general consider and treat her like a freak blaming for what happens and speaking ill of her behind her back.
 Also after rejoining the evil Sadako her good part takes over for a few moment and she is extremely distraught over what she has done (granted she has killed everyone even Toyama) she feels terrible over what she is and you feel also terrible because (and I know I’m repeating myself) Nakama does such a good job.
-I must add I’d say she and to a lesser degree her love interest are the most developed characters out of all of them.
+I must add I’d say she and to a lesser degree her and her love interest are the best characters out of all of them with her being the most developed (obviously since she’s been developed throughout three movies).

 There are also, the members of the troupe and the journalist… well the journalist you kind of understand why she would want revenge but her actions made me dislike her a lot although she is not the most unlikable of the antagonist of the movie despite being the kind of leader by the end.
 Then there is the Drama troupe that mostly serves as a group of people with almost no one standing out from the others, except maybe Etsuko Tachihara who is the only member who seems to have a conscience other than Toyama, other than that she plays a part in what the bad things that happen in the third part, the producer also has his moment but also to show he is an asshole in his own especial way.
 The others just serve as a theatre troupe who are scared and pretty quick to form a mob when they have proof of Sadako’s supernatural powers.
 As for the acting of the actors portraying each and every one of this characters I must say it’s not bad at all.